ROMANS 8:

 he had used it disgracefully.

-When the weather turned cold,
+When the weather turned cold, he would

 It’s a wonder he hadn't burnt the place